yawitzd/DSI-NYC-1/readme.md

 ---
 ## In this Repository:

-1. [Curriculum](./curriculum/) - instructions, high level review, and baseline materials for our course projects, lessons, and labs; including content outlines, datasets, starter and solution code, and other resources.
+1. [Curriculum](./curriculum/) - instructions, high level review, lessons, and labs; including content outlines, datasets, starter and solution code, and other resources.

+2. [Projects](./projects/) - baseline materials for our course projects; including datasets, detailed instructions, and starter code.

-2. [Resources](./resources) - supplementary resources, including syllabi & documented guidelines.
+3. [Resources](./resources) - supplementary resources, including syllabi & documented guidelines.
 ---

 #### ⑃ Forking and Collaborating